-Royal Jelly is rich in amino acids, lipids, sugars, vitamins, and most importantly, proteins.
-It contains high levels of vitamins D and E, and also has ample levels of iron and calcium.
-As all of these are essential to proper health and organ function, it is very easy to see how Royal Jelly can help with in assisting with fertility.
-Royal Jelly is rich in amino acids (29 to be exact), lipids, sugars, some vitamins, fatty acids and most importantly, proteins.
-It contains ample levels of iron and calcium.
+Royal Jelly is rich in amino acids (29 to be exact), 10-hydroxydecenoic acid (10-HDA), lipids, sugars, vitamins, and proteins.
+It contains vitamins A, B complex (including folic acid and inositol), C, D and E, and also has ample levels of iron and calcium, as well as other minerals.
 Royal Jelly also contains acetylcholine, which is needed to transmit nerve messages from cell to cell.
-Regular consumption of high-quality Royal Jelly has been shown to help balance hormones.
-This makes it beneficial to those individuals that suffer from a hormonal imbalance, as it helps to provide support to the endocrine system.
-It may also help with problems that are related to hormonal imbalance.
+10-HDA is thought to be its major therapeutic constituent as it has been shown to have antitumor activity.
+Because Royal Jelly contains a wide variety of nutrients that are essential to proper health and organ function, it is very easy to see how it can help assist fertility.

-A study done in Japan and published in 2007 shows that Royal Jelly has the propensity to mimic human estrogen, which may help those that suffer from low estrogen levels.
-Estrogen is essential for healthy bone formation and healthy gene expression, and is vital for a healthy menstrual cycle.
-This study also showed potential for increased size of uterine cells in the rats studied.
-While there may need to be more studies done to show full potential of Royal Jelly consumption on uterine health this is exciting potential for women with weak uterine muscles or thin uterine lining due to long-term hormonal birth control use.
+A study done in Japan and published in 2007 in the journal Evid Based Complement Alternat Med. showed that Royal Jelly has the propensity to mimic human estrogen, similar to that of plant phytoestrogens.
+Estrogen is essential for healthy bone formation and gene expression, and is vital for a healthy menstrual cycle.
+This study also showed a potential for increased size of uterine cells in the rats studied.
+While there may need to be more studies done to show the full potential of Royal Jelly consumption on uterine health, this is an exciting potential for women with weak uterine muscles or thin uterine lining due to long-term hormonal birth control use.

 Royal Jelly may be beneficial for the following:

 - To increase libido

 - Promote hormone balance